flufy3d/DigitTrak-Interface-Protocol/DigitTrak Interface Protocol.md

      * ######explanation:

       state : the state of 'DigitTrak' monitoring spiking motion.
-      0 : 'DigitTrak' is wait to detect a golf ball.
+      0 : 'DigitTrak' is waiting to detect a golf ball.
       1 : 'DigitTrak' has already detected a golf ball and it's stable and effective.
       2 : hit golf ball message.
       3 : accomplish hitting motion message.